42pub/sails-hook-stateflow/Readme.md

 ### TODO
 1. Add states by config 🗹
-2. Add/Remove states by API
+2. Add/Remove states by API 🗹
-3. Add/Remove routes by API
+3. Add/Remove routes by API 🗹
-4. Validation beforeNext()
+4. Validation beforeNext() 🗹
-5. Select next state by cutom routes
+5. Select next state by cutom routes 🗹
 6. List of all routes
+7. error when create model with not startState